 What more beautiful part of England to explore on a walk than the delightful Lake District, set deep in the heart of Cumbria?
-Offering hundreds of walks, from leisurely ambles around the lakes to challenging high fell hikes, you will never be bored.
+Choose from hundreds of Lake District walks, from leisurely ambles around the lakes to challenging high fell hikes - you will never be bored.
 This enchanting national park with over 200 km² of glistening lakes, high fells and mountains is dotted with pretty market towns and lakeside villages, home to many of our cosy Lake District cottages, that you can use as a relaxing base for your adventures.

 Stop off and explore Wray Castle

 The beauty of the Lake District is that everybody can come to experience the wonder of this most captivating English landscape as there are numerous walks for all levels and abilities.
 If you have a buggy or wheelchair, there are easy walks with great accessibility, with more difficult terrains for the intrepid walker, up to highly challenging climbs only suited to those with experience.

 Choose from the list below to find the best walks for your needs, illustrated with links to detailed routes and maps.

 If you prefer to keep your feet on the ground, the Lake District offers a multitude of wonderful lower level walks.

 The Tom Gill to Tarn Hows walk in Coniston offers an exceptional view – one of the most iconic in the Lakes.
 Surprisingly Tarn Hows is a man-made lake and it is only 150 years old, though you would think it had been etched into the landscape for thousands of years.
 It has one of the more accessible paths in the Park if you arrive by car but if you are a walker, try the more difficult approach to the tarn past Tom Gill Beck where the views are absolutely spectacular.
 Closer to Coniston, you can also enjoy lakeside strolls around the edge of Coniston Water.